Anomalous Underscreening in the Restricted Primitive Model

-In an ionic fluid the Coulomb interaction between two charged particles is exponentially screened due to the presence of mobile charge carriers.
-The screening length is the inverse decay rate of this exponential which reflects the ability of an electrolyte to screen surface charges on electrodes.
-Accordingly, it is closely related to the formation of electric double layers (EDLs), which play a fundamental role in, amongst others, modern charge-storing, energy-conversion, and desalination technologies \cite{simon_nm7_2008,brogioli_prl103_2009,haertel_ees8_2015,porada_pms58_2013}, chemical and colloidal interactions \cite{verwey_book_1948,derjaguin_pss43_1993}, DNA \cite{kornyshev_rmp79_2007,espinosa_s19_2019}, as well as nervous conduction \cite{shapiro_nc3_2012,lichtervelde_pre101_2020}.
+In an ionic fluid, the Coulomb interaction between two charged particles is exponentially screened due to the presence of mobile charge carriers.
+The screening length is the inverse decay rate of this exponential, which reflects the ability of an electrolyte to screen surface charges on electrodes.
+Accordingly, it is closely related to the formation of electric double layers, which play a fundamental role in, among others, modern charge storing, energy conversion, and desalination technologies \cite{simon_nm7_2008,brogioli_prl103_2009,haertel_ees8_2015,porada_pms58_2013}, chemical and colloidal interactions \cite{verwey_book_1948,derjaguin_pss43_1993,li_pnas114_2017}, and DNA \cite{kornyshev_rmp79_2007,espinosa_s19_2019}, as well as nervous conduction \cite{shapiro_nc3_2012,lichtervelde_pre101_2020}.
 The strength of electrostatic interactions is encoded in the Bjerrum length $\lambda_{\textrm{B}}=e^2/(4\pi\epsilon_{0}\epsilon k_{\textrm{B}} T)$, with elementary charge $e$, vacuum permittivity $\epsilon_{0}$, the relative dielectric permittivity of the solvent $\epsilon$, and Boltzmann's constant $k_{\textrm{B}}$.

 The expected decay length for dilute systems of charged particles is given by the Debye screening length $\lambda_{\mathrm{D}}=1/\sqrt{8\pi \rho_{\textrm{s}} \lambda_{\mathrm{B}}}$ \cite{debye_pz24_1923} that decreases with increasing number density $\rho_{\textrm{s}}$ of mobile charges and with the Bjerrum length.
 By convention $\rho_{\textrm{s}}$ is the individual density of positive and negative charges, respectively, and often given as salt concentration $c$.
-Underscreening refers to a less effective screening, \textit{i.e.}, decay lengths exceeding the Debye length which has been observed by Surface Force Apparatus (SFA) experiments for high salt concentrations or large Bjerrum lengths \cite{gebbie_pnas110_2013}.
+Underscreening refers to a less effective screening, i.e., decay lengths exceeding the Debye length that have been observed by surface force apparatus (SFA) experiments for high salt concentrations or large Bjerrum lengths \cite{gebbie_pnas110_2013}.